 |DA7218||DA7280, DA7281, DA7282||DA4100/DA2210||iW1700||emWin Reference Design|

 Basic wearables include activity trackers, pedometers, and other simple devices.
-These have the capability to connect and communicate to a network usually by a BLE connection.
+These have the capability to connect and communicate to a network usually by a Bluetooth LE connection.

 Activity trackers account for the majority of the shipments in the basic wearable category.
 They lack the advanced features and user interface (UI) found in advanced wearables.
-As they usually have a simple or even no display, most of the sensor readings are transmitted via BLE to a smartphone for visual representation.
+However, upcoming products in this category are supporting more features with a lot of importance on the solution being low cost.

 Dialog addresses the basic and advanced wearable markets using a common platform.
 SmartBond wireless SoCs are at the heart of the system, not only handling wireless communication but also taking care of application tasks such as user interface, operating system, and processing of the fitness algorithms.